 Acne treatment has come a long way.
 Gone are the days where you could only treat acne by visiting a dermatologist.
 Technology has created alternative acne treatments you can use at home.
 LED devices using blue light, or a combination of blue and red light, offer a convenient and effective way to spot treat acne.
-Learn more about the available devices, like those from reVive Light Therapy.
+Learn more about the available devices, like those from reVive Light Therapy®.

-How Does Light Therapy Treat Acne?
+What Causes Acne & How Does Light Therapy Treat It?

 Before investing in a light therapy device, the first step is to understand how this technology works.
 Turning on a light therapy device for the first time can be a little intimidating if you don’t know what each light is supposed to do.

 When it comes to light therapy for acne, blue light is the shining star.
 The best way to attack acne is to go after the root of the problem.
-The use of blue light kills the bacteria that causes it, therefore with no bacteria, you will notice a decrease in the inflammation caused by red pimples.
+The use of blue light destroys the bacteria that causes it, therefore with no bacteria, you will notice a decrease in the inflammation caused by red pimples.
 Blue light in the range of 400-480 nanometers penetrates the skin to bacteria in the sebaceous glands.
 The bacteria that causes acne, propionibacterium, is sensitive to blue light, so the light eliminates it.
 The blue light also causes the sebaceous glands to produce less oil.

 Blue light therapy can be used in combination with red light therapy to minimize scarring.
 Red light is known for its anti-inflammatory benefits, so using the two wavelengths together produces positive effects.
 Like with every treatment, consistency is key to see the results you desire.